-5 Unconventional Places To Discover In Paris
+5 Unconventional Things To Do In Paris

 During the first half of the 19th century, a few decades before the golden age of department stores, covered passages began to appear in Paris — predominantly along the right-hand bank of the Seine, where most of the affluent neighborhoods are.
 With glass panes and iron supports, the design of the covered passages is reminiscent of the dream of a century dedicated to technological progress, marking the start of the Industrial Revolution.
 Even though most of these passages are no longer standing, you can still walk through three districts in one stretch, almost unbroken, passing from one covered passage to another; from the Verdeau Passage to the Gallerie Vivienne.
 Beautiful storefronts and restaurants are prominent throughout the passages, along with the glass ceilings, ornate floors and gilded walls of the aging storefronts.
 A modern-day stroll here will take you on a journey through time.

 2. The Rooftop Of The Arab World Institute

 Paris’s rooftops boast a certain charm and are, without doubt, one of the most beautiful things to see in the city.
 Many of the viewpoints allow you to take in stunning panoramic sights, with Belleville and Montmartre among the most famous.
 The Arab World Institute’s panoramic terrace is a little less renowned.
 It is directly opposite Notre-Dame Cathedral, so you can admire a bird’s eye view of this dazzling landmark.
 It is also worth mentioning that the Institute, designed by the architect Jean Nouvel, is an architectural gem in its own right.